 Cybercriminals are targeting wealthy countries with malware that can cripple any business.
-For example, in 2017 the WannaCry ransomware attack hit 200,000 users in 150 countries, locking corporate files and demanding a ransom be paid to decrypt their company data.
+Looking back to 2017 and still remains one of the largest global ransomware attacks to this day, the WannaCry ransomware attack hit 200,000 users in 150 countries, locking corporate files and demanding a ransom be paid to decrypt their company data.

 At this time, it was common for enterprises to allocate a fair chunk of their IT budget to desktop and server threat security – but next to nothing to protecting mobile devices.